About us

 How sanctions affect science and education.

-Historical and biographical essays about scientists of various nationalities—many of whom left the Russian Empire and later made outstanding contributions to humanity.
+Historical and biographical essays about scientists of various backgrounds—many of whom left the Russian Empire and later made outstanding contributions to humanity.

 How to Contact Us

-Email us at [email protected] or reach out via our Telegram chatbot: @invariant2023_bot.
+Email us at [email protected] or contact us via our Telegram chatbot: @invariant2023_bot.